 One of the newer IPTV providers, with up to 6,500+ channels available.
 You can also test drive the entire service for 48 hours for just 1 Euro.

-Packages range from 7- 11.50 Euros depending how many channels and packages you want access to.
-You can access UK, US, Canadian, International and Adult Channels.
+Packages range from 7- 11.50 Euros depending on how many channels and packages you want access to.
+You can access UK, US, Canadian, International, and Adult Channels.
 Helix has one of the biggest selections of adult channels with over 100 on offer.

 One of the most written about Premium IPTV providers out there.
-Recognised by several authorities within the cord cutter world.
+Recognized by several authorities within the cord-cutter world.